Weeknotes vol. 10: Back in the CSSaddle

 Let’s chat

 Whether you have a challenge in mind or just want to connect, let’s chat.
-You can also drop me an email, connect on LinkedIn or save my contact info for later.
+You can also drop us an email, connect on LinkedIn or save our contact information for later.

 A playful, hand-drawn illustration of a group of characters holding up scorecards with the number ‘11’.
 They sit behind a table scattered with various other numbers.